Current Lab Members

 Emily Wolfe

-Emily Wolfe is a junior-level undergraduate student at Oklahoma State University.
+Emily Wolfe is a senior undergraduate student at Oklahoma State University.
 She is pursuing a major in Psychology Pre-Law with a minor in Spanish.
 Her broad interests include mother-child relationships and child development.
 She plans to attend grad school following graduation.